Zidaan-Hayat/Zidaan-Hayat/README.md

-### Hello, I'm Zidaan
+### Hello, I'm Zidaan or Zee

-I'm not even an early bird, I'm a sleepless one
+I'm not even an early bird, I'm a sleepless one.

-**Full-Stack Web Development, experience in Education Technology and Content-driven Applications**
+**Full-stack web development, AI chatbots for domain-specific applications and most things geospatial data**